-Today I am reviewing a Yunnan Sourcing 2019 Spring Morning raw puer tea cake.
+Today I am reviewing a 2019 Spring Morning raw puer tea cake from Yunnan Sourcing.

 This tea cake is made from wild arbor huang ping (large mature leaves) from Jinggu, China.

 It also has some pretty nifty artwork on the packaging.

 Brand: Yunnan Sourcing

 The leaves comprising this tea cake are rather large, as I found a dried leaf nearly the length of my hand.

 The cake is extremely easy to break apart, as it is not tightly compressed.